MicrosoftDocs/architecture-center/docs/guide/technology-choices/microservices-assessment.md

 - Do you mask sensitive data during logging?

 ## Assess correlation token assignment
 In a microservices architecture, an application is composed of various microservices that are hosted independently, interacting with each other to serve various business use cases.
-When an application interacts with back-end services to perform an operation, you can assign a unique number, known as a correlation token, to that request.
+When an application interacts with back-end services to perform an operation, you can assign a unique number, known as a correlation token, to the request.
 We recommend that you consider using correlation tokens, because they can help you troubleshoot errors.
 They help you determine the root cause of a problem, assess the impact, and determine an approach to remediate the problem.

-By using correlation tokens, you can retrieve the request trail by identifying which services contain the correlation token and which don't.
+You can use correlation tokens to retrieve the request trail by identifying which services contain the correlation token and which don't.
 The services that don't have the correlation token for that request failed.
 If a failure occurs, you can later retry the transaction.
 To enforce idempotency, only services that don't have the correlation token will serve the request.

 For example, if you have a long chain of operations that involves many services, passing a correlation token to services can help you investigate issues easily if any of the services fails during a transaction.
 Each service usually has its own database.
 The correlation token is kept in the database record.
 In case of a transaction replay, services that have that particular correlation token in their databases ignore the request.
 Only services that don't have the token serve the request.